Using The Lua Script

 This section contains all the WiFi-related functions.

-Enable WiFiwill activate Tx module WiFi mode for updating via WiFi (if the Tx Module has WiFi Capabilities).
+Enable WiFiwill activate the Tx module WiFi mode for updating via WiFi (if the Tx Module has WiFi Capabilities).
 Visit this page for instructions on how the updating process works.

 Enable Rx WiFiwill put the bound and connected receiver into WiFi mode to facilitate updating via WiFi (if the receiver has WiFi capabilities).